 This is a great summer job if you want to teach summer school without the commute.
 Connections Academy hosts online public schools in a variety of states for grades K–12.
 Teaching during their summer session is a great way to keep your lessons plans and curriculum ideas fresh in a virtual classroom you head up from your living room.

 Ever dream of spending the summer abroad?
 Prefer to stay home but love working with students from around the world?
-EF International’s summer programs offer the chance to do either.
-Teach ESL to a group of students who’ve come to the US for a few weeks or travel overseas and teach the same skills to students in their home country.
+EF International’ s summer programs offer the chance to do either.
+Teach ESL to a group of students who have come to the US for a few weeks, or travel overseas and teach the same skills to students in their home country.

 Look!
 Up in the sky!
 It’s a bird, it’s a plane, it’s a … drone?
 Yup, these ubiquitous flying machines are everywhere these days.
 Drobots Company hires teachers who love STEM and have experience with technology to instruct summer camps around the country.
 Spend your summer teaching kids to fly with their feet firmly on the ground!

-VIPKID provides an international learning experience to Chinese children.
-You could provide one-on-one full-immersion language and content classes based on the US Common Core State Standards.
+VIPKID provides an international learning experience for Chinese children.
+You can provide one-on-one full-immersion language and content classes based on the US Common Core State Standards.
 Best of all, it’s a part-time opportunity that you can do from home, while feeling great that you’re using your teaching skills to help children learn English and thrive.
 Here’s our article explaining how VIPKID works.

-Lindamood-Bell invites you to “create the magic of learning” as an instructor at one of their learning centers, using their research-validated programs to teach reading, spelling, language comprehension, and math to learners of all ages.
+Lindamood-Bell invites you to “create the magic of learning” as an instructor at one of their learning centers.
+You’ll use their research-validated programs to teach reading, spelling, language comprehension, and math to learners of all ages.
 Teachers describe their experience as a Lindamood-Bell instructor as “incredibly rewarding,” and love helping students “develop skills that truly change their lives.”
 And they reward loyalty, too, by offering $500 signing bonuses for returning instructors.

 SIG works to provide high-quality educational and social opportunities for academically gifted and talented students.
 Their three-week summer sessions are offered at major universities around the country, and they hire instructors in STEM, humanities, and visual/performing arts.
 They hire on a rolling basis for open positions, so the sooner you apply, the better.

 Happy Swimmers is a nationwide private swim lesson provider.
 They also place lifeguards at events like pool parties.
-They love hiring teachers because of the patience and compassion they’re sure to show their swim students.
-And teachers love working for Happy Swimmers because it’s a fun and different way to use their teaching skills—and you get to spend the summer in the water!
+They love offering summer jobs for teachers because of the patience and compassion they’re sure to show their swim students.
+And teachers love working for Happy Swimmers because it’s a fun and different way to use their teaching skills.
+Plus, you get to spend the summer in the water!
 But, note that there are strict, non-negotiable requirements, including having two to three summers as a swim instructor already under your belt, a reliable car, and CPR certification.